behreajj/AsepriteAddons/commands/README.md

 - `brushFromMask`: Creates a brush from a selection.
 If snap to grid is enabled, sets the center to top-left.
 If a tile map is active, sets the brush alignment.

+- `collapseGroups`: Collapses all group layers in the timeline.
+If the active layer is a child, sets its top-level ancestor to the active layer.

 - `correctPalette`: Prepends `0x00000000`, clear black, to a palette at index 0 if it doesn't already exist.
 Removes duplicate palette entries.
 Converts a sprite to and from RGB color mode and sets its `transparentColor` to `0`.
 This is to avoid a number of issues in indexed color mode, e.g., with the outline tool or with exporting.

 - `correctTags`: Removes tags with out-of-bounds frames.
 Tags with duplicate names have a number appended to the end of the name.